-So, lots to get through.
-Let's get cracking with our recommendations for the best spy cameras you can buy right now in 2021!
+For this guide, we've included spy cameras at a range of different price points, so there should be something for every user.
+Let's get started with our recommendations for the best spy cameras you can buy right now in 2021!

 Best spy camera in 2021